Mirrrrrow/rp_core/README.md

 # ROLEPLAY CORE RESOURCE

-**This resource is currently WIP.**
+🚧 **This resource is a Work in Progress (WIP).** 🚧

 ## 📜 Description

-This resource adds many new features to your server.
-Each feature is represented as a "module" so you can disable them.
+`rp_core` introduces multiple new features to enhance your FiveM server experience.
+Each feature is modular, allowing you to enable or disable them individually.

+🔹 **Uses es_extended, ox_target and ox_lib.**
-**rp_core** uses a modified ox_inventory version.
+🔹 **Uses a modified version of ox_inventory.**
+🔹 **High performance and good security.**

-## 🤖 Current Features
+## 🚀 Features

-- NPCs
+### 🏠 NPC System

-  - Configure dynamic and interactive NPCs on your map.
-Each NPC has its own interaction options, supports blips, and can use presets like sending notifications or custom actions.
+- Configure dynamic and interactive NPCs.
+- Each NPC has custom interaction options.
+- Supports blips and preset actions like sending notifications or executing custom commands.

-- Vehicle Rental
+### 🚗 Vehicle Rental

-  - Rent vehicles at various locations.
-Each rental includes an NPC, a blip on the map, and multiple spawn points.
-Prices are calculated per minute.
-As a proof of rental you get a contract in your inventory.
+- Rent vehicles at designated locations.
+- Includes NPCs, blips, and multiple spawn points.
+- Pricing is calculated per minute.
+- Receive a rental contract in your inventory as proof.

-- Shops (WIP)
+### 🏪 Shops (WIP)

-  - Different shop types (e.g 24/7, LTD, Ammunation) can can be owned and filled with products of your choice.
-There is a default inventory if it's not owned and you can set your own prices.
-Watch out to refill the stock regularly.
+- Multiple shop types (e.g., 24/7, LTD, Ammunation).
+- Each shop type has an own inventory with content.

-## 🤖 Exports
+## 📡 Exports

-Client:
-Server:
+### Client

+_(To be documented...)_

+### Server

+_(To be documented...)_

-## 📚 Download
+## 📥 Download

-As mentioned this resource is currently WIP.
-For now if you want to contribute you may just download the source code.
+This resource is still under development.
+If you want to contribute, or use it, you can download the source code.

-## 💡 License
+## 📜 License

-> **This resource is licensed under GNU GPL v3.0.**
+> **Licensed under GNU GPL v3.0.**